catherinedevlin/talks/just_enough_python/slides.md

 - cache
 - queue

+## Presenter Notes

-.notes: your desk vs. your bookshelf
+your desk vs. your bookshelf

-.notes: orders on the wheel at a diner
+orders on the wheel at a diner

 ---